Predictive Analytics in Insurance: 10 Use Cases

 6. Pricing Optimisation

-Machine learning integrated into pricing engines enables near real-time adjustments.
-This reduces adverse selection, ensures fairer rates for customers and supports usage-based models such as pay-how-you-drive.
+Machine learning integrated into pricing engines allows near real-time adjustments.
+This reduces adverse selection and enables usage-based models like pay-how-you-drive.

 Summary Integration